MV Californian (1921): History

 In summer 1940, Californian was one of 90 American ships sold to the British Ministry of War Transport.
 She departed from New Orleans, Louisiana for Bermuda on 14 August, arriving a week later.
 She joined Convoy BHX 68, which departed on 23 August and joined Convoy HX 68 at sea on 28 August.
-Convoy HX 68 had departed from Halifax, Nova Scotia, Dominion of Canada on 24 August and arrived at Liverpool on 8 September.
+Convoy HX 68 had departed from Halifax, Nova Scotia, Canada on 24 August and arrived at Liverpool on 8 September.
 Californian was carrying a cargo of steel and scrap metal.

 Californian was renamed Empire Kite.
 Her port of registry was London.
 The United Kingdom Official Number 168021 and Code Letters GMSG were allocated.
 She was operated under the management of Runciman (London) Ltd. Empire Kite was a member of Convoy OB 229, which departed from the Clyde on 15 October and dispersed at sea on 18 October.
 She left the convoy and put back to the Clyde, arriving on 16 October.
 She sailed again to join Convoy OB 231, which departed from Liverpool on 19 October and dispersed as sea on 23 October.
 Empire Kite was carrying general cargo and was bound for New York, where she arrived on 2 November.
 She sailed from New York on 17 November for Halifax, arriving on 19 November.
 Empire Kite joined Convoy HX 90, which departed on 21 November and arrived at Liverpool on 4 December.
 She was carrying a cargo of steel.

 Empire Kite was then renamed Empire Seal.
 She departed from the Clyde on 23 January 1941 but put back the next day, having run aground.
 Following repairs, she sailed on 28 February join Convoy OB 291, which had departed from Liverpool the previous day and dispersed at sea on 3 March.
 She arrived at New York on 15 March.
 She sailed on 2 April but put back the next day.
 She departed on 11 May for Halifax, arriving on 14 May.
 Empire Seal joint Convoy HX 127, which sailed on 16 May and arrived at Liverpool on 2 June.
 She was carrying general cargo.
 She sailed with Convoy OB 339, which departed from Liverpool on 26 June and arrived at Halifax on 12 July.
 She continued on to New York, arriving on 18 July.
 Empire Seal sailed on 6 August, arriving at Halifax on 10 August.
 She then joined Convoy HX 145, which departed on 16 August and arrived at Liverpool on 31 August.
 She was carrying general cargo.
 She left the convoy and put in to the Clyde.
 Empire Seal departed from the Clyde on 25 September but put back that day.